 Since there was no semantic information available that could be used to construct an explanation dataset, we automatically extracted descriptions of the images, by using feature extraction methods.
 Specifically, the images were described as a collection of intersecting lines, varying in angle, length and location within the image.
-These lines were detected using the technique of ridge detection [66].
+These lines were detected using the technique of ridge detection [75].
 The angles of the lines were quantized to 0, 45, 90 or 135 degrees, and the images were split into 3 horizontal (top, middle, bottom) and 3 vertical (left, center, right) zones which define 9 areas (top left, top center, ..., bottom right).
 For each line we noted the areas it passes through.
-In Fig. 7 we show an example of an MNIST image, along with the results of the aforementioned information extraction procedure using ridge detection.